-Any race official can inform the Race Committee about any infringement of the rules, The race committe will subsequently judge upon the matter and impose penalties where necessary.
-A report from the official will be handed to the race direction.
+Any race official can inform the Race Committee about any infringement of the rules, the race committee will subsequently judge upon the matter and impose penalties where necessary.
+If not specified differently at riders briefing, a 1 lap penalty or disqualification may be applied by the RC for any infringement of the rules not mentioned in the penalties list (see 406.01).

+A report from the official that sanction the infringement will be handed to the race direction when necessary.